ornelasf1/review-the-reviews/README.md

-# ReviewDReviewers - Someone's got to review the reviewers too!
+# ReviewDReviewers - Someone's got to criticize them too!

 ## 🚀 About